 Scheduling a rhinoplasty nose surgery consultation is the first step in the process.
 A rhinoplasty nose surgery consultation is designed to fully educate you about rhinoplasty nose surgery in a comfortable environment.

-The success and safety of your rhinoplasty nose surgery requires that you fully disclose your health history, current medications, the use of vitamins, herbal supplements, alcohol, tobacco, and drugs.
+The success and safety of your rhinoplasty nose surgery require that you fully disclose your health history, current medications, the use of vitamins, herbal supplements, alcohol, tobacco, and drugs.

 What Anatomically is Involved in Rhinoplasty Nose Surgery?